 Substance abuse counselor

-There are many reasons to get a Master of Arts degree, including career advancement, specialized knowledge, and skills development.
+You might choose to earn a Master of Arts degree for a variety of reasons, including career advancement, specialized knowledge, and skills development.

 Many people choose to get a Master of Arts degree to help advance their careers.
 You may want to strive for a promotion or move into a leadership or management position, and a master’s degree may be a requirement—or a way to help you stand out from other applicants.
-According to CareerBuilder, 33 percent of employers raised their educational standards between 2016 and 2021, hiring people with master's degrees for positions that were previously held by those with bachelor's degrees [1].
+According to the US Bureau of Labor Statistics (BLS), in addition to earning more per week, master’s degree holders have a lower unemployment rate than those with an associate or bachelor’s degree [1].

 Perhaps you want to learn more about a subject because it interests you or you'd like to hone your skills, like writing or research.
-According to the Pew Research Center, 73 percent of adults consider themselves lifelong learners [2].
-About 63 percent of working adults take courses or training to improve their job skills or expertise.
+According to a survey by CarringtonCrisp, 74 percent of adults want to join an organization that encourages lifelong learning [2].
+Survey respondents cited increasing their earning potential, learning new skills, and refreshing their current skills as top motivators.

-The BLS also projects that education, training, and library careers may grow at a rate of 10 percent between 2020 and 2030 [4].
+The BLS also projects that education, training, and library careers may grow at a rate of 868,000 new openings per year between 2023 and 2033 [4].
 That includes careers like museum curators, ESL teachers, special education teachers, and general elementary and secondary education teachers.

-Art and design careers are expected to grow at a rate of 4 percent between 2020 and 2030, according to the BLS [5].
-Foreign language careers, such as translators and interpreters, may see a growth rate of 24 percent [6].
-Media and communications careers may see a growth rate of 14 percent [7].
+Art and design careers are expected to grow at a rate of 87,900 new openings per year percent between 2023 and 2033, according to the BLS [5].
+Media and communications careers may see a growth rate of 109,500 new openings per year [6].

-Whether you’re interested in new career opportunities or specialized knowledge, learn more about how earning a master’s degree online from a leading university could fit in with your life and goals.
+Earning a Master of Arts degree allows you to specialize in a field of your choice, opening exciting career pathways in industries such as art, journalism, human services, and more.
+Whether you’re interested in new professional opportunities or specialized knowledge, you can earn an online master’s degree from leading universities on Coursera.
+Learn more about how earning a master’s degree online could fit in with your life and goals.

 Editorial Team